-The Group operates in multiple countries, markets and regulatory, political and socioeconomic environments and is therefore exposed to different types of risks (strategic, operating, financial, compliance and reporting risks), which may affect its performance and must therefore be mitigated in the most effective way possible, thus enabling to generate value in a sustainable manner, protect the interests of our shareholders and stakeholders and, ultimately, achieve our strategic objectives.
+The Group operates in multiple countries, markets and regulatory, political and socioeconomic environments and is therefore exposed to different types of risks (strategic, operating, financial, compliance and reputational risks), which may affect its performance and must therefore be mitigated in the most effective way possible, thus enabling it to generate value in a sustainable manner, protect the interests of our shareholders and stakeholders and, ultimately, achieve our strategic objectives.

-In this sense, the Group has a Comprehensive Risk Management System Policy (hereinafter "CRMS") at a corporate level to ensure that the financial and nonfinancial risks that may impair the achievement of the Group's strategies and goals are identified, analysed, assessed, managed and controlled systematically, with homogeneous criteria and within the risk levels accepted by the Company's Board of Directors.
-Financial or economic risks include, among others, contingent liabilities and other off-balance sheet risks.
+In this sense, the Group has a Comprehensive Risk Management System (hereinafter "CRMS") to ensure that the financial and non-financial risks that may impair the achievement of the Group's strategies and goals are identified, analysed, assessed, managed and controlled systematically, with uniform criteria and within the risk levels accepted by the Company's Board of Directors.
+The financial or economic risks include the accuracy of the different financial reports, fluctuations in exchange rates and interest rates, and the management of cash flows and liquidity.
 In addition, non-financial risks include, among others, operating, technological, environmental, legal, social, political, reputational and compliance risks (including tax risks and those related to corruption).

-The CRMS, approved in 2021 by the Group, after having finalised its development and implementation, is based on the COSO ERM -Enterprise Risk Managementmodel and on the good practices mentioned in the Good Governance Code of Listed Companies and in the Technical Guide 3/2017 on Audit Committees of Public Interest Entities.
+The CRMS in force, approved in 2021 by the Group, after having finalised its development and implementation, is based on the COSO ERM -Enterprise Risk Management- model and on the good practices mentioned in the Good Governance Code of Listed Companies and in the Technical Guide 3/2017 on Audit Committees of Public Interest Entities.
 The COSO ERM model is based on a systematic and detailed approach to identify events, assess, prioritise and respond to risks related to the achievement of the strategy and its business objectives.